The Wave modifier adds a ripple-like motion to an object's geometry.

 Time offset in frames.
 The frame at which the wave begins (if Speed is positive), or ends (if Speed is negative).
 Use a negative frame number to prime and pre-start the waves.

 Duration of animation in frames.
 When set to zero, loops the animation forever.

 An additional number of frames in which the wave slowly damps from the Height value to zero after Life is reached.
 The dampening occurs for all the ripples and begins in the first frame after the Life is over.
 Ripples disappear over Damping frames.

-You can finely control which vertices are affected by the wave, and to what extent, using a vertex group and/or a texture.
+You can finely control which vertices are affected by the wave, and to what extent, using a texture.

 See common masking options for a complete reference.